Mary L. Wagner -- Division Seven

 Wagner received her law degree from the University of Memphis in 2009 graduating magna cum laude, 4th in her class.
 While in law school, Wagner served as a Notes Editor for the University of Memphis Law Review.
 She received a bachelor’s degree in 2006 from the University of Colorado, majoring in political science.

 Throughout her career, Wagner has been active in the legal community.
 She is a member of the Tennessee, Mississippi and Memphis Bar Associations.
 She serves on various committees and board for these associations.
 In 2018, Wagner was elected as a Fellow of the Memphis Bar Foundation.
-Also, in 2018, Wagner was selected as one of the Twelve Most Outstanding Women, Honoring Women in the Judicial System by the Memphis Inter-Denominational Fellowship Inc. Wagner is also active in the Tennessee Judicial Conference, where she currently serves as Secretary, and the Tennessee Trial Judges Association.
+Also, in 2018, Wagner was selected as one of the Twelve Most Outstanding Women, Honoring Women in the Judicial System by the Memphis Inter-Denominational Fellowship Inc. Wagner is also active in the Tennessee Judicial Conference, where she served as Secretary and currently serves on the Tennessee Pattern Jury Instruction Committee and Legislation Committee.
+Wagner is also a member of the Tennessee Trial Judges Association.
+In 2019, Wagner received the Chancellor Charles A. Round Memorial Award for Outstanding Judge of the Year from the Young Lawyers’ Division of the Memphis Bar Association.

 Back to Circuit Home